MohitChaudhary1/fianacial-qa-system/README.md

 # Financial Q&A System - RAG

-A focused RAG (Retrieval-Augmented Generation) system with basic agent capabilities that answers both simple and comparative financial questions about Google, Microsoft, and NVIDIA using their recent 10-K filings.
+A comprehensive RAG (Retrieval-Augmented Generation) system with advanced agent capabilities that answers both simple and comparative financial questions about Google, Microsoft, and NVIDIA using their recent 10-K filings.

 ## 🎯 Overview

 This system demonstrates:
-- **Vector-based RAG implementation** using TF-IDF embeddings
+- **Dual RAG implementation** with both ChromaDB + HuggingFace embeddings and TF-IDF fallback
-- **Agent orchestration** for query decomposition and multi-step reasoning
+- **Advanced agent orchestration** for query decomposition and multi-step reasoning
 - **Multi-step retrieval and synthesis** for complex financial queries
-- **Clean engineering practices** with modular design
+- **Production-ready architecture** with modular design and error handling
+- **Comprehensive testing** with automated test suite and result validation

 ## 📊 Data Scope